 - If you're running GKE on Google Cloud, configure Cloud Operations for GKE.

-- If you're running GKE on-prem, use Cloud Operations for GKE for logging and monitoring.
+- If you're running Anthos clusters on VMware, use Cloud Operations for GKE for logging and monitoring.

 Configure Cloud Operations for GKE alert policies, notifications, and handlers.